orppst/guide/docs/Observer/Creating Proposals/adding-targets.md

 In the screenshot you will see we have found the _Crab Nebula_ using the **SIMBAD search** function.
-This fills in the corresponding positional and coordinate system data for the named target, and displays the target in the [Aladin Lite Sky Atlas](https://aladin.cds.unistra.fr/) (admittedly there more for eye-candy than functional reasons)
+This fills in the corresponding positional and coordinate system data for the named target, and displays the target in the [Aladin Lite Sky Atlas](https://aladin.cds.unistra.fr/).

 Notice that the backend uses [Simbad](https://simbad.cds.unistra.fr/simbad/) to search for the named target, such that the name must exist in their databases to be successful; an appropriate error notification is displayed if the